 The purchase and sale of a business can be a legal headache.
 Read this article for everything you need to know about buying and selling a business.

 A transaction regarding the purchase and sale of a business can be a legal and financial headache.
 When you are selling a business you are transferring ownership of assets, responsibilities and a bundle of rights to the owner.
-In order to avoid any future disputes and ensure both parties can clearly identify exactly who owns which components it is vital that the specific terms and conditions of the transaction are clearly expressed in an agreement.
+A business sale agreement should contain clearly expressed terms and conditions of a transaction.
+This is to avoid future disputes and ensure both parties can identify who owns what.

 Business Sale Agreements

-can be entered into when a sale or purchase of a business has been negotiated and the important terms and conditions of the sale or purchase can be set out in the agreement.
+These agreements can be entered into when a sale or purchase of a business has been negotiated.
+The agreement will set out the important terms and conditions of the sale or purchase.

 Below are a list of the key legal elements that you must consider when creating a Business Sale Agreement.